connexcs/docs/my-account.md

 ![alt text][add-new-domain]

-Users can also edit the Domains.
+Domains can also be edited.

 1. Click on the Domains from the list.
 2. Edit the details.